 The beautiful sophisticated terrace fields, the Inca Bridge, the Temple of the Sun and the Intihuatana stone (one of many ritual stones in South America arranged in order to point directly at the sun during the winter solstice) are just a few of the frequently pictured sights.

 The energy of the place is strongest when you perceive it standing on one of the surrounding mountains.
-When you are walking through the ruins as such, you are stuck among crowds of people, all of you following the same path, trying to get – in vain – some pictures “without the tourists”… .
+When you are walking through the ruins as such, you are stuck among crowds of people, all of you following the same path, trying to get – in vain – some pictures “without tourists”.
 There are 2,500 tickets available to enter Machu Picchu every day and they do generally get sold out.
+Even now, when the pandemic is still raging in some parts of the world, many come to the reopened Wonder to enjoy it “while it is less busy”.

 Machu Picchu is recognised as one of the spiritual centres of the world, already chosen among the 10 best spiritual destinations on the planet.
 The energy of Machu Picchu comes from a very powerful “energy vortex” of the Mother Earth – “Pachamama” for the Incas.
 It can undoubtedly be perceived even by those who are not very sensitive to electromagnetic fields.